UAF-RCS/uaf-rcs-hpc-docs/third-party-software/using-the-software-stack.md

 We use two toolchains to build our software and generally try to build all software using both.
 These toolchains are the foss (Free Open Source Software) and intel.

+RCS will make a best effort attempt to keep the same software installed for both toolchains.

 ####

 ### Common commands and loading modules